bomzj/catch-cheese-2/README.md

 # Simple JavaScript Game with AI powered by Artificial Neural Network

-This is a showcase of how AI agent (mouse) itself learns to run away from the cat and collect cheeses in the game.
+The **Catch the Cheese 2** is a showcase of how AI agent (mouse) itself learns to run away from the cat and collect cheeses in the game.
 You can play the game at https://bomzj.github.io/catch-cheese-2/dist/.
 <p align="center">
 	<img src="https://github.com/bomzj/catch-cheese-2/raw/master/img/catch-cheese.gif" alt="Catch the Cheese 2"  title="Catch the Cheese 2" width="400"/>